 ESSER III fund allocations for new or significantly expanding charter schools in FY 2021–22 are based on their share of funding received under Title I, Part A in FY 2021–22.
 To have an FY 2021–22 Title I, Part A allocation, the charter school must have:

 - Been deemed an eligible LEA as reflected by a minimum U.S Census Bureau-equivalent poverty count of 10 or more and a minimum poverty rate greater than 2% as of October 7, 2021; and,

 - Applied for funds on CARS no later than March 31, 2022; and,

 - Submitted the LCAP Federal Addendum no later than March 31, 2022

-The ESSER III state educational agency (SEA) Reserve funds account for $1,506,888,455.
-This funding will be determined through the budget process.
+The ESSER III state educational agency (SEA) Reserve funds account for $1,507,969,609.
+Use of these funds is determined through the State budget process.

-- 5% for activities related to Learning Loss
+- not less than 5% for activities related to addressing learning loss

-California has been allocated $98,709,231 for ESSER III Homeless Children and Youth (HCY).
+California has been allocated $98,709,231 for ESSER III ARP-HCY.
 These funds may be used in accordance with all allowable uses under the McKinney-Vento Education for Homeless Children and Youth, including:

 - Providing wraparound services (which could be provided in collaboration with and/or through contracts with community-based organizations, and could include academic supports, trauma informed care, social-emotional support, and mental health services);

-- Purchasing needed supplies (e.g., PPE, eyeglasses, school supplies, personal care items);
+- Purchasing needed supplies (e.g., personal protective equipment [PPE], eyeglasses, school supplies, personal care items);

 - Providing transportation to enable children and youth to attend classes and participate fully in school activities;